mollerhoj/mollerhoj.github.io/about.md

 About
 =====

-Jens Dahl Mollerhoj, danish software developer and wannabe hacker.
+Jens Dahl Møllerhøj, danish software developer and wannabe hacker.
 Computer Science is a great passion of mine.

 I write, read and speak Danish and English as well as a long list of programming languages.